ovargas27/sinatra-green_way/README.md

     cucumber-sinatra init --app Hello src/hello.rb

-Done! cucumber-sinatra is a gem that do most of the configuration work for us. [ for more info see github repo page ]
+Done! cucumber-sinatra is a gem that do most of the configuration work for us.
+For more info you can visit [cucumber-sinatra](https://github.com/bernd/cucumber-sinatra)

 ### Write tests